cflo530/EventApp/README.md

 # EventApp

-Assignment for RA.
-CRUD concept for and Event application.
+CRUD concept for an Event application.